Skip to main content

 • Phase 1 entails preparation of a training set of catalysts and model substrates to be employed in the first set of model reactions, corresponding to WP2-5, that will serve as the starting point for a multiparametric analysis in order to identify selectivity defining parameters.
 Catalysts initially planed for addressing WP's 2-4 have been prepared and characterized.
 Catalysts corresponding to WP5 are under development.

 • Phases 2 and 3 entail performing the first set of catalytic model reactions on enantioselective C-H oxidation with the training set of catalysts, and consequently the elaboration of a matrix with selectivity parameters derived from catalyst and substrate chemical and 3D structure.
-Phase 3 has produced outstanding results in two of the working packages (WP2 and WP4).
-Specifically;

 • Phase 4 entails building multiparametric models that identify key aspects that govern the enantioselectivity in the model reactions.
-This analysis has been performed so far for two asymmetric reactions and models have been extracted that are currently under validation (Phase 5).
+This analysis has been performed so far for four asymmetric reactions and models have been extracted that are currently under validation (Phase 5).

 • Phase 9 will focus in using the catalysts in relevant targets.
+The phase has been initiated

 The selective oxidation of non-activated aliphatic C–H bonds is a very powerful and useful reaction because it transforms these poorly reactive bonds, ubiquitous in organic molecules, into chemically reactive C-O bonds, amenable for diverse chemical elaboration.
 Enantioselective C–H bond oxidations are particularly difficult because reagents that are both chiral and capable of oxidizing the inherently strong aliphatic C–H bonds (BDE > 95 Kcal.mol-1) are rare, and the facile overoxidation of the first formed secondary alcohol products, resulting from hydroxylation of a methylenic site, into ketone eliminates the chirality.
 As a consequence, enantioselective aliphatic C–H bond oxidation is only accessible via enzymatic methods and remains a non solved reaction in conventional organic synthesis.
 Enantioselective oxidation of non-ativated C-H bonds is currently being performed by enzymes, generally metalloenzymes that generate high valent iron oxo reactive species.
 State of the art non -enzymatic C-H oxidation methods operate in activated C-H bonds (adjacent to heteroatom, allyllic or benzylic) and generally require the use of large excess of substrate to minimize overoxidation reactions.